wamp-proto/wamp-proto/rfc/text/basic/remote_procedure_call.md

 ## Callee Leaving During an RPC Invocation {#rpc-callee-leaving}

 After sending an INVOCATION message, if a *Dealer* detects that the *Callee* has left/disconnected without sending a final YIELD or ERROR response, then the *Dealer* SHALL return an ERROR message back to the Caller with a `wamp.error.canceled` URI.
-The *Dealer* MAY provide additional information via the ERROR payload arguments to clarify that the cancelation is due to the *Callee* leaving before the call could be completed.
+The *Dealer* MAY provide additional information via the ERROR payload arguments to clarify that the cancellation is due to the *Callee* leaving before the call could be completed.

 {align="left"}
         ,------.          ,------.          ,------.